mimecine/neat-macro-sea/src/projects/archery.md

   - image: /static/img/archery.4.Archery_Rendering_ParkingLot_OPT.jpg
     caption: ''
 tags:
+  - are dangerous
+  - are sporty
+  - are a little trashy
+  - kids like
-  - Fun
+  - are fun
-  - New and Old
+  - are new and old

 ---
 A bow and arrow are not what you would think of as must-have accessories in an urban environment.
 But everyone needs to get out some aggression on friends and loved ones from time to time.
 An empty lot and a couple of scissor lifts can be outfitted to create a large-scale analog video game – but unlike Duck Hunt, you get to aim at your friends!